Pergolesi: Stabat Mater [Gruffydd, Zazzo]

 Pergolesi’s Stabat Mater

-The piece is composed in 1736, in the final weeks of Giovanni Battista Pergolesi’s very short life (4 January 1710 – 16 March 1736, he died at a very young age of 26 of tuberculosis).
-It is scored for soprano and alto soloists, violin I and II, viola and basso continuo (cello and organ).
+The piece was composed in 1736, in the final weeks of Giovanni Battista Pergolesi’s very short life (4 January 1710 – 16 March 1736, he died at a very young age of 26 of tuberculosis).
+It is scored for soprano and alto soloists, violin I and II, viola, and basso continuo (cello and organ).

 Structure